 For civil infractions of the like it is imperative to either take a 4 hour basic driving school to get a withhold of adjudication or hire an experienced Tampa traffic lawyer to obtain a withhold of adjudication on your behalf.
 It is the adjudication of guilt that makes the civil infraction version a predicate offense for habitualization.
 As for a criminal count of driving while license suspended, the adjudication status makes no difference.
 Any combination over the course of 5 years of three driving with a suspended license charges, civil adjudications of guilt or any criminal disposition, will result in you becoming a habitual traffic offender and losing your driver’s license for five years.

 If you’ve received a civil or criminal suspended license charge it is of utmost importance to contact a traffic lawyer immediately.
 Though you may not realize the potential penalties involved with a charge of this nature, our attorneys have been helping our clients avoid disaster for our entire careers.
-We’re available to speak to you about your driving while license suspended issues 24 hours a day at 813-444-7435.
+We’re available to speak to you about your driving while license suspended issues at 813-444-7435.
 Give us a call; we’d love to help.